ibm-cloud-docs/power-iaas/migration-strategies.md

 ### Host and OS-based logical replication
 {: #replication-host}

-IBM recommends that you use PowerHA SystemMirror (Enterprise Edition) with Geomirroring and Geographic Logical Volume Manager (GLVM).
+IBM recommends that you use PowerHA SystemMirror (Enterprise Edition) with Geographic Mirroring (Geomirroring) and Geographic Logical Volume Manager (GLVM).
 The following host and os-based logical replication options exist depending on your OS:

-- AIX - GLVM
+- **AIX** - GLVM
-- IBM i - Geomirroring
+- **IBM i** - Geomirroring

 ### Application-specific replication
 {: #replication-app}

-Applications might have replication mechanisms that can sync multiple mechanisms.
+Applications might have replication mechanisms that can sync multiple environments.
 These options are commonly used for application-specific replication:

 - *Db2 HADR*
 - *Oracle Data Guard*